Nets move on without Kyrie Irving, host Clippers

 “We’re all pros at the end of the day.
 It’s not like only two people can play,” Thomas said.
 “A lot of guys contribute and play and help at any time.”

-Los Angeles could be a logical landing spot for Irving since Tyronn Lue coached Cleveland when Irving and the Cavaliers won the 2016 NBA championship.
 The Clippers are 7-2 over their past nine games since losing nine of 11 from Dec.
 29 to Jan.
-18, and the players don’t seem focused on trade talk.

-“You don’t look ahead,” Clippers guard Paul George said.
-“For us, we want to be playing the best basketball going into the break.
-So anything else or any other thoughts, it’s kind of out of your mind.”
+18.

 Six of those wins came on the road and four were by seven points or fewer, including Saturday’s 134-128 overtime victory over the New York Knicks.
-After squandering a 21-point lead in Thursday’s 106-105 loss at Milwaukee, the Clippers blew a 17-point lead but Nicolas Batum hit a 3-pointer at the horn in regulation and Los Angeles scored 19 points in overtime by hitting 15 free throws.
+After squandering a 21-point lead in Thursday’s 106-105 loss at Milwaukee, the Clippers blew a 17-point lead to the Knicks, but Nicolas Batum hit a 3-pointer at the horn in regulation.
+Los Angeles scored 19 points in overtime by hitting 15 free throws.

+“A lot of time we got stagnant,” Clippers star Kawhi Leonard said.
+“A lot of just isolations and it just kind of lets them rest a little bit on the defensive end.”

-Kawhi Leonard led the Clippers with 35 points and made six free throws in overtime.
-It marked the fifth time in his past eight games Leonard scored at least 30 points, and it came on a night when Lue only used eight players.
+Leonard led the Clippers with 35 points and made six free throws in overtime.
+It marked the fifth time in his past eight games Leonard scored at least 30 points, and it came on a night when head coach Tyronn Lue only used eight players.

 “We got to do better,” Leonard said.
 “Second night in a row we had big leads against these good teams and they’re coming back.
 They have fight in them and we have to be able to close them out.”